Why You Might Be Making More Progress Than You Think

 The Realization That Changed My Perspective

-I sat down to plan my next week, using my Full Focus Planner by Michael Hyatt.
-As part of the process, I reviewed my “Weekly Big 3”—three objectives I’d identified as most important for moving toward my big goals.
+I sat down to plan my next week, something that for me involves a step I first learnt from the Full Focus Planner by Michael Hyatt, and have since incorporated into my own systems.
+As part of the process, I reviewed my “Weekly Big 3” - three objectives I’d identified as most important for moving toward my big goals.

 To my surprise, I realized I had completed all three.